 1. What’s Your Number?

-1300 numbers are virtual, meaning that the incoming call can be directed to any landline or mobile you have it set up for.
+1300 numbers are virtual, meaning the incoming call can be directed to any landline or mobile you have it set up for.
 Setup is simple and can take on the role of a phone system without the additional costs.
-The also provide you with a professional image and nationwide credibility.
+They also provide you with a professional image and nationwide credibility.

-2. Mobile Tweening
+2. Mobile ‘Tweening’

 Tweening allows you to be mobile and proactive in setting up your new business.
 Your phone setup can divert calls to your mobile or other members of the company on mobiles or landlines.
-This allows you to be out and about making your business a success whilst still being able to connect with your customers.
+This allows you to be out and about, making your business a success whilst still being able to connect with your customers.

 3. Choose Your Number of Lines